Estimated reading time: 7 minutes

-I admit that I have been in the workforce for a long time, however, it is disheartening to see the deterioration of basic etiquette and professionalism in the workplace.
+I admit that I have been in the workforce for a long time and I guess some would call me old-fashioned.
+However, it is disheartening to see the deterioration of basic office etiquette and professionalism in the workplace.

 Some say it is just “this generation”.
 I am not convinced – because I see it in all demographics.